I continued to read Breath this week. In fact, I went back over key areas around some of the practices.

 This work I’ve been reading, Breath by James Nestor.

-Do yourself a favour…read it!
+Do yourself a favor…read it!
 And start your journey to better health through proper breathing.

 My Book Project